medford-group/bdqm-vip/syllabus.md

 to necessary information.
 Any external deliverables (e.g. websites, Github, etc.) should be clearly referenced.
 The README can also contain any comments, instructions, or context that may be important for a grader.
-When grading other students’ assignments you should use the above 1-5 scale and criteria as a guideline.
 Only materials included in or referenced in the submission should be used to assess the criteria (e.g. if a group presents something in the VIP meeting but does not include it in the submission then it does not count).